jaronson/prysql/README.md

 ### Setup

-Put this somewhere in your .pryrc:
+Put this somewhere in your .pryrc (or you can call `pryrc setup` from pry):

     Prysql.setup({
       :username => 'your-username',